Last Updated on October 3, 2022 by admin

 We never used packing cubes until we had a baby.
 Using packing cubes was such a game changer.
 Baby clothes are small, and the last thing you want to do is dig through your entire suitcase trying to find a missing sock or onesie.
 We put all of our daughter’s clothes in one cube, and it made it so much easier to find her outfits.
 You can purchase them here.

 These bibs are so helpful for meals out at restaurants.
 They’re easy to wipe down and clean, so you only need to bring one with you for your travels.
+(Instead of packing a bunch of cloth ones that you’ll need to wash to use again.)
 We use them at home too!
 We’ve used them for hundreds of meals, and we’ve had no issues with them.
 You can purchase them here.

 We recommend a jogging stroller only if you’re planning on using trails or roads that are unpaved, such as crushed gravel.
 For cities, we definitely prefer using the Doona.
 But if we’re out on the trails, like at Zion National Park, we prefer to use the Thule Urban Glide.
 This jogger has been so easy and convenient.
 We use it for exercise, but we’ve also taken it with us when we’ve traveled.
 (We even had one passerby stop us and call it the Cadillac of strollers!)
 We’ve logged hundreds of miles on our Thule, and it’s in great shape.
 If you’re a runner, we highly recommend this stroller!
 The one downside is that it is bulky.
 If you’re tight on space, you might want to consider an alternative.
 But if you have the space and plan on spending a lot of time out on trails, this is an excellent stroller!
 You can purchase it here.